gabimelo/web-dev-learning-path/README.md

 8. Back end

 The back end is where most of the business logic runs, as I mentioned above.
-It is the server side.
+It is the "server side".
+It's where the connection to the database happens.

 It has been changing a lot lately, with architecures such as the "serverless", which use resources of cloud providers to run back end logic, without needing an actual back end server for your app.
-However, traditionally, it runs as a server side application.
+However, traditionally, the back end runs as a server side application.
 Different languages can be used for it, and each of these have frameworks/libraries for implementing app servers.
 The most common languages for back end web apps are:

   * [Node.js](https://nodejs.org/en/) (JavaScript)
   * Python, with frameworks such as [Flask](http://flask.pocoo.org/) or [Django](https://www.djangoproject.com/)